Are you looking for culturally diverse picture books for your kids’ shelves? If so, you’re not alone.

 Now let’s see if your bookshelves pass the diversity test.
 Step back and look at your books.
 Remove all the animal picture books (which are great and we love them, but just go with us on this exercise).
 Now look at all the faces of the characters staring back at you.
 How many different cultural books do you see?
 What are the percentages of different cultures represented?
 If you’re not representing all the cultures you’d like to, consider getting these from the library, or adding them to your permanent home collection.

 "…writing and publishing more diverse authors and stories only takes us so far if children never see these books." –@donalynbooks

 — John Schu (@MrSchuReads) July 19, 2016

 Recommendations for Diverse Picture Books

-For this article, I reached out to the experts at the Picture Book Summit.
+For this article, I reached out to the Picture Book Summit co-founders.
 It was difficult for them to narrow down their choices; there are so many great diverse picture books!
 And even so, I found the list was lacking on the some cultures, like Native American (Hey, publishers, can you pick up more of these?!)
 But, I ended up with an amazing list of inspiring, funny, and insightful books!
 The experts below recommended the books, but the reviews are my thoughts and opinions.
 I broke down the recommendations in alphabetical order by first name (no favorites, right?!).

 Marisol McDonald Doesn’t Match is a book about a girl who likes lots of different things and they don’t always go together (aka: match).
 Like peanut butter and jelly burritos, and speaking English and Spanish (and sometimes both).
 In this story, Marisol does some things different, but she also does a lot of typical kids things; she plays with friends at recess, engages with her teacher, and enjoys her family at home.
 I love this story because there are too few fun picture books about kids with a parent from North America and another parent from South America (Peru, in this case).